55 minutes prep.

-- 1 egg white
+- 1 pun raspberries

-- Pour into the prepared tin and bake for 20-25 minutes or until golden and springs back when lightly touched.
+- Pour into the lined tin and bake for 20-25 minutes or until golden and springs back when lightly touched.
 Turn out onto a cooling rack and cool in fridge until ready to use.

 - Meanwhile, combine eggs, sugar and cornflour in a bowl, using a whisk.

-- For the strawberries, reserve 8-10 strawberries for final decoration.
-Using 10 strawberries the same size, remove the stem and cut in half lengthways and place as close as possible around the inside of the ring pressing the cut side into the acetate plastic.
+- Reserve 8-10 strawberries for final decoration.
+Using 10 strawberries the same size, remove the stem and cut in half lengthways and place as close as possible around the inside of the base sponge pressing the cut side into the acetate plastic.

 - Trim and dice strawberries into 2.5cm dice.
 You will need 350g of diced strawberries.
 Add these to the remaining mousseline and fold through.
 Spoon onto sponge base and smooth top.